 Where λ ≥ 0 is a tuning parameter, determined through cross validation.

-Even though we are using ridge regression we know that this method can only reduce the value of coefficient but not reduce it to zero hence not used for variable selection.
+Even though ridge regression is being used, it is known that this method can only reduce the value of coefficient and not reduce it to zero as a result of which, it is not used for variable selection.
 Ridge regression coefficient estimates are given by the first point at which an ellipse contacts the constraint region.
 Since ridge regression has a circular constraint with no sharp points, this intersection will not generally occur on an axis, and so the ridge regression coefficient estimates will be exclusively non-zero.

 Code: